How To Make More Money In Your Arcade Game Room

 In a game room, there are two main variables that you can adjust.
 How you adjust these areas will directly affect revenue and the guest’s perceived value.

 This is a delicate balance.
 If your game room pays out too high, you will lose money.
-There are several ways to adjust this; both will affect your revenue and guests’ perceived value.
-You can change the price-per pay-and/or the ticket payout.
+There are several ways to adjust this; both options will impact your revenue and the perceived value of your guests.
+You can change the price-per-play and/or the ticket payout.

-Some locations like Nickel Arcades and FECs with a young demographic tend to keep the price per play low and, therefore, keep the ticket payouts low.
-There are pluses and minuses to low price-per-play/low payout games.
+Some places, such as Nickel Arcades and FECs, attract a young crowd.
+They keep the price per play low.
+As a result, the ticket payouts are also low.
+There are pluses and minuses to low-price-per-play/low-payout games.

 Positives: